Toshik1978/adyen-cli/README.md

 ### Build

 Run `make app.build`.

-You will find the binary in `./bin` folder.
+You will find the binary for Intel macOS in `./bin` folder.

+You can build the version relevant for your PC using the following build configurations:

+- `app.build.darwin.amd64` - for Intel macOS.
+- `app.build.darwin.arm64` - for Apple Mx macOS.
+- `app.build.linux.amd64` - for Intel Linux x64.
+- `app.build.windows.amd64` - for Intel Windows x64.

 ## How to improve it?